-Killifish are one of the most vibrantly coloured and beautifully patterned freshwater fish.
-For this reason Killifish enthusiasts are one of the largest groups of fish keeping enthusiasts around.
+They are one of the most vibrantly colored and beautifully patterned freshwater fish.
+For this reason, killifish enthusiasts are one of the largest groups of fish-keeping enthusiasts around.

-Almost all Killies are sold under their scientific names, which make it difficult for beginners to know exactly what they are buying, so care must be taken when researching and deciding on which species to keep.
+Killies are usually sold under their Latin names, which can make it difficult for beginners to know exactly what they are buying, so care must be taken when researching and deciding on which species to keep.

-Let’s take a look at an overview of Killifish and their needs, to help you decided whether they are the right fish for you.
+Let’s take a look at an overview of killifish and their needs, so you can decide whether they are the right aquarium fish for you.

 |Temperament:||Most species are peaceful|